 ‘The Awakening Project’ is an initiative of Community Counts Foundation that began as a summer project in June 2020, organized by university students.

-Tijana Bagaric is an International Development graduate with a focus on the Environment and Development.
+Tijana Bagaric is an International Development graduate and is ‘coordinator’ of the Awakening Project.
 Her studies of interest include climate change policy, diaspora studies, as well as NGO structures and policy change.
 Currently, she is exploring her options in career paths, and has previously published an undergraduate research journal, conducted research in patterns of poverty in Guelph, Ontario, and contributed to non-profit work.
 As the Project Coordinator of the Awakening Project, Tijana wants to further research and content in the field of social justice to encourage positive change.